dotnet/AspNetCore.Docs/README.md

 # ASP.NET Docs

 This repository contains the conceptual ASP.NET Core and ASP.NET 4.x documentation hosted at [docs.microsoft.com/aspnet](https://docs.microsoft.com/aspnet).
-Learn more about ASP.NET Core at the [AspNetCore](https://github.com/aspnet/AspNetCore) repository.
 See the [Contributing Guide](CONTRIBUTING.md) and the [issues list](https://github.com/aspnet/Docs/issues) if you would like to help out.

-API PRs (*api/autoapi/...*) shouldn't be made here.
-Changes to API documentation should be made in the source repository against the triple slash `///` comments.
+API documentation changes should be made in the [ApiDocs repository](https://github.com/aspnet/ApiDocs) against the triple slash `///` comments.

 ## Microsoft Open Source Code of Conduct